tamariam/Kiddie-Corner/README.md

 - as a **staff member** i can  **edit products** So that I can update product details as needed.
 - As a **staff member**, I want to **add a product**, So that I can efficiently **manage inventory and streamline the product addition process**.

 ## Wireframes

+ I used [Balsamique](https://balsamiq.com/) to create wireframes for my project.These were adapted and improved upon throughout the development process.The wireframes encompass the main pages of the project, with each page extending the base HTML structure that includes navigation and footer elements.Mainly The wireframes display designs for desktop and mobile views.
+On mobile  screens, elements are arranged from top to bottom for readability and usability.
+Tablet screens  resemble the mobile version thats why  I decided not to create separate tablet wireframes. .
+These wireframes offer a clear visual representation of device differences, with most pages following the desktop layout.

 [Home-page-desktop](./docs/wireframes/home-page-desktop.png)

 <details>